-At the beginning of the 14th century, the Sienese sculptor and architect Lorenzo Maitani assumed the role of the master builder, changing the design of the church into something similar with the Cathedral of Siena.
+At the beginning of the 14th century, the Sienese sculptor and architect Lorenzo Maitani assumed the role of master builder, changing the design of the church into something similar to the Cathedral of Siena.

-The works on the facade continued over the years, and were completed in the second half of the 16th century by Ippolito Scalza.
+The works on the facade continued over the years, and were completed only in the second half of the 16th century by Ippolito Scalza.

 The vertical lines are well balanced by the horizontal lines of the base, the frame that limits the reliefs and the loggia with trilobed arches.
 The three triangles of the gables are doubled by the three triangles of the cusps.

 The portals, the bas-reliefs on their sides, the loggia, the rose window, the statues, the pillars, and finally the spiers create relief motifs that contrast well with the flat and shiny surface of the mosaics.
 Overall, the facade is harmonious and balanced.

 The interior dates back to the 13th and 14th centuries, consisting of three wide and luminous naves, covered by a wooden trussed ceiling.
-10 large round pillars and round arches are dividing the space in six bays.
+Ten large round pillars and round arches are dividing the space in six bays.

 On the right transept, opens one of the cornerstones of Italian Renaissance painting, the Chapel of San Brizio, dedicated to the patron saint of Orvieto.
 The chapel was built between the years 1408 and 1444 and frescoed between 1447 and 1504.